ParkSungmi/Practice/README.md

   + zip file which has codes in project's server.
 Folders in this file must be in the server.
   + If you want to use your own server, let these folders are in server's /www folder and need to change host address in android code and mysql information in server code

+3. app-debug.apk
+  + apk file for the project

 ### Compile and Run
 + This project is android application, so you need to build it in Android Studio.